So often we see stories of destructive and deadly house fires on the news and think, "It won't happen to us."

 Make sure you and your family can escape your home in 2 minutes or less (yes, use a timer to check!) and that all primary and secondary routes will work when a fire occurs.

 This will help ensure that everything goes smoothly in a real-life scenario, and you and your family have the best chance for survival.

 I know it seems simple and unlikely you’ll ever need to escape your burning home, but those who practice dramatically increase the likelihood they make it out alive.

 Plus, it’s not like this is some big chore…

-Do your family a favor and spend a few minutes putting together your plan, review it with your family, take a few minutes to practice, and that quickly you’ve dramatically improved your chances for survival in one of the most common survival situations you might face.
+Do your family a favor and spend a few minutes putting together your evacuation plan, review it with your family, and take a few minutes to practice.
+That quickly, you’ve dramatically improved your chances for survival in one of the most common survival situations you might face.